laurieodgers/koa-api-framework/README.md

 Automatic validation of incoming JSON data is performed if you specify the JSON schema within the api.raml file.
 This removes the need for validation within each individual endpoint controller.

 ## Automatic JWT decoding
-Any incoming `Authorization: Bearer (jwt)` headers which are received will automatically decode the given JWT and place it within this.token.
+Set RAML traits on your endpoints to indicate that a JWT is required.
+Any incoming `Authorization: Bearer (jwt)` headers for these endpoints will automatically decode the given JWT and place it within this.token.

 # Necessary files
 These may be passed in as arguments to koa-api-framework in the future.
 I am open to suggestions on how to make this more user friendly.